Hungry Happenings

 Pour in some candy.
 Set the second half of the chocolate ball on the hot pan to melt just a bit of the edge.

-Set the two pieces together, being sure to line them up exactly, press and hold for a few seconds.
-Ta da, your first chick body is ready.
+Set the two pieces together, being sure to line them up exactly, and press and hold for a few seconds.
+Ta-da, your first chick body is ready.

 You can use the pan a few times while it's still warm to make a few chick bodies, then clean the chocolate off the pan before heating it up in order to make more chocolate balls.